 In 2016 The River was the first poetry collection ever shortlisted for the Royal Society of Literature Ondaatje Award, given for a distinguished work of fiction or non-fiction evoking the spirit of a place.
 When the Tree Falls was shortlisted for the Pigott Poetry Prize 2020, the Irish Times Poetry Now Award 2020 and the Farmgate Café National Poetry Award 2020 as well as being longlisted for the Royal Society for Literature Ondaatje Award 2020.
 'Copper Soles' from When the Tree Falls is one of the highly commended poems in the Forward Book of Poetry 2021.

-All the Way Home, an illustrated sequence of poems in response to a family archive of First World War photographs and letters held in the Mary Evans Picture Library, London, was published by Smith|Doorstop in April 2019.
+All the Way Home, a sequence of poems responding to a First World War family archive in the Mary Evans Picture Library, London was published by Smith|Doorstop in 2019.

 Jane received the Ireland Chair of Poetry Travel Award 2022.
 In 2016 she received the Hennessy Literary Award for Emerging Poetry with three poems from The River.
 She also won the inaugural Listowel Writers' Week Poem of the Year at the Irish Book Awards 2016.